n-kaushik1/Myntra-clone/README.md

-A frontend-only clone of the Myntra website created using **HTML** and **CSS**.
+A frontend-only clone of the Myntra website created using **HTML** and **CSS** only.
 This project is built to practice and demonstrate web design skills by replicating a popular e-commerce platform's user interface.